We are divided by the distance between our hearts, not by the distance between our bodies.

-Rosh took his family over to Anand’s place the next Sunday evening.
+Rosh took his family over to Anand’s place the next Sunday evening, but he was still thinking about how he could help his father.

 Anand had been running a spiritual discussion group from his huge garage, which was starting to get regular in their weekly get-togethers.